 Due to the specificity of player's registration acquisition costs, licence applicants must prepare a player identification table.
-The player identification table is also a tool that can be used by management (and auditors) to reconcile the balance sheet and profit and loss account figures relating to player registrations costs to the underlying detail, and for annual impairment considerations.
+The player identification table is also a tool that can be used by

 The minimum information for the content of the player identification table in respect of each relevant player's registration held during the relevant period is defined in ANNEXE H.